optimist0372/Correlation-Scan/README.md

 ## Requirements
 The software is developed using [Perl language](https://www.perl.org/get.html) and has been tested in Linux, Windows and Mac OS environments.
-Donwload Perl [here](https://www.perl.org/get.html) for your operating system.
+Download Perl [here](https://www.perl.org/get.html) for your operating system.

 ## Tutorial
 The tutorial will show you how to download and run Correlation Scan